brendaoby/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1. Swaps the values of two integers.
 2. Returns the length of a string.
 3. Prints a string, followed by a new line, to stdout.
+4. Prints a string, in reverse, followed by a new line.